ErnSur/QuickEye-Utility/Packages/com.quickeye.utility/OneAsset/README.md

 **Package contains**:
 - `ScriptableObjectFactory` Creates or loads Scriptable Objects by respecting the rules and options of following attributes:
-  - `SingletonAssetAttribute` - Load asset from path
+  - `LoadFromAssetAttribute` - Load asset from path
   - `CreateAssetAutomaticallyAttribute` - Create an asset if it doesn't exist
 - Abstract class that can be inherited to get a singleton behaviour
   - `SingletonMonoBehaviour<T>`